Practical Guide: Work permits in Spain

 Special case: Emergency work

-Emergency work can be carried out without prior authorization, but must be declared to the town hall within 72 hours.
+Emergency work can be carried out without prior authorization but must be declared to the town hall within 72 hours.

-FAQ : Work permits in Spain
+FAQ: Work permits in Spain

-What types of works require a Licencia de Obra Mayor?Major works, such as extensions or structural modifications, require a Licencia de Obra Mayor.
+What types of work require a Licencia de Obra Mayor?
+Major works, such as an extension or structural modification, require a Licencia de Obra Mayor.

-Can I start work immediately with a Declaración Responsable?Yes, for certain minor jobs, you can start work immediately after submitting the Declaración Responsable.
+Can I start work immediately with a Declaración Responsable?
+Yes, for some minor works, you can start immediately after submitting the Declaración Responsable.

-How long does it take to obtain a license?Obra Menor: 1 to 3 months.
+What are the deadlines for obtaining a license?Obra Menor: 1 to 3 months.

 Obra Mayor: 3 to 6 months, sometimes up to 8 months depending on the project.